Bathroom Vanities

 - Add a hardwired or plug-in towel warmer for those cold winter mornings.

-- If you're remodeling and putting down a new floor, consider a heated floor.
-They're easy to install, affordable and energy efficient.
+- If you’re remodeling and putting down a new floor, consider a heated floor.
+It’s easy to install, affordable and energy efficient.

 For more ideas, read Wrap Yourself in Luxury with the Perfect Bath Towels and Bath Mats.